vongrossi/n8n_oci/docs/nginx-ssl.md

 docker compose up -d
 ```

-Your instance is now secured with HTTPS via NGINX and uses
+Your instance is now secured with HTTPS via NGINX.
+You can now connect to `https://n8n.example.com`.
-n8n's built-in login.